Frequently Asked Questions

 ... [stderr:3] Raised at file ..., line ..., etc.

-- User error: In some cases, we let an exception go on user errors, instead of nicely reporting and handling it.
-By looking at the surrounding log messages, you might realize that liquidsoap crashed for a good reason, that you are responsible for fixing.
-You can still report a bug: you should not have seen an exception and its backtrace.
+- User error: In some cases, an exception is raised on a user error rather than being reported cleanly.
+By looking at the surrounding log messages, you may find that liquidsoap crashed for an identifiable reason.
+You can still report it as a bug — you should not have seen a raw exception and backtrace.

-In any case, once that kind of error happens, there is no way for the user to prevent liquidsoap from crashing.
-Those exceptions cannot be caught or handled in any way at the level of liquidsoap scripts.
+In either case, once this kind of error occurs there is no way to prevent liquidsoap from crashing.
+These exceptions cannot be caught or handled at the level of liquidsoap scripts.

 Troubleshooting

-When using ALSA input or output or, more generally any audio input or output that is not using pulseaudio, you should disable pulseaudio, which is often installed by default.
-Pulseaudio emulates ALSA but this also generates bugs, in particular errors of this form:
+When using ALSA input or output — or more generally any audio I/O that does not go through PulseAudio — you should make sure PulseAudio is not interfering.
+PulseAudio is often installed by default and emulates ALSA, but this can cause bugs, in particular errors of this form:

 Alsa.Unknown_error(1073697252)!